 I hope you’re enjoying your spring.
-My post this week is actually a list I call 12 Maxims of The 90-Day Novel.
+My post today is actually a list I call “12 Maxims of The 90-Day Novel.”
 These are twelve things to consider while writing your first draft:

 1) When we stay out of the result, we move in the direction of our story.